Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 ## Explicit vs Implicit

 Objects often contain other objects.
 Even if object A (e.g. World) is expected to only contain B (e.g. a Hashtable), B will still have the class ID and potentially class name.
 This will be noted in these docs as "Explicit" as a reminder.
-There are exceptions where there is no object ID and class name (usually because of an is-a relationship).
+There are exceptions where there is no object ID and class id/name (usually because of an is-a relationship).
 These will be noted as "Implicit".

 ## Subtyping